wilsonw13/course-prerequisites/README.md

 ## Future Work

+### General Parsing

+- Some departments do not show their courses on the undergraduate bulletin but rather have their own site to display them.
+  -

 ### Requisite Parsing

 - Find a better or more efficient way to represent prequisites as an object/list.